This orange marmade in the instant pot is brought to you by T-Fal Mandoline Slicer. My opinions and love of jams and jellies remain my own.

-Place lid on Instant Pot and set to manual + High for 10-minutes.
+Place lid on Instant Pot and set to manual + High pressure for 10-minutes.

 While the oranges are cooking, fill a large pot that will hold your pint jars 3/4 full with water, set over high heat and bring to a boil.